Prince Frederik Congratulates Danish Handball Team

 He also encouraged the team to prove themselves as one of the best in the world at the upcoming Olympic Games in London later this year.

 The championship team and Prince Frederik greeted the Danish public on the Town Hall’s balcony during the reception.

 Speaking with DR, Prince Frederik said he was impressed with the team’s performance as a whole, and that the “quality team” was able to gather itself up and work together.

-Tagged Crown Prince Frederik, Sport.
+Tagged Crown Prince Frederik of Denmark, Sport.